-Active regional programs include support for the Pacific island region, West Africa and South West Indian Ocean fisheries management, a partnership to build governance for migratory fish stocks in areas beyond and between national jurisdiction, and a regional technical assistance to combat coastal erosion in West Africa.
+Active regional programs include support for the Pacific island region, West Africa and South West Indian Ocean fisheries management, a partnership to build governance for migratory fish stocks in areas beyond and between national jurisdiction, and regional technical assistance to combat coastal erosion in West Africa.

 The Bank convenes partners and stakeholders to mobilize ocean investment, advocate for positive reforms and ensure that healthy oceans remain on the global development agenda.
-It works through partnerships including PROFISH, and the Ocean Partnerships for Sustainable Fisheries and Biodiversity Conservation.
+It works through partnerships including PROFISH and upcoming PROBLUE.